marcodigennaro/WindML/README.md

 # WindML

-This repo provides a data analysis exemple of wind turbine performance prediction based on weather parameters.
-A simple Machine Learning model is built to predict wind turbine power output and torque.
-ENGIE open dataset is used as a practice sample.
+This repo provides a tutorial of wind turbine performance prediction based on weather parameters.

+Data are based on a subset of the ENGIE open dataset.

 ## Getting Started